Meet the Training School team

 He took many courses from 2004 until his retirement as an officer in 2013.
 Upon this retirement he applied for a post as a Civilian Instructor in The Dog Training School.
-This was successful and he has continued training GP, Drugs (Pro-Active and Passive) and Victim Recovery along with Drowned Victim Detection Dogs, he also instructs on Classroom Skills courses.
+This was successful and he has continued training GP, Drugs (Pro-Active and Passive), Victim Recovery along with Drowned Victim Detection Dogs, he also instructs on Classroom Skills courses.

-He competed in Regional Trials on several occasions.
+He has competed in Regional Trials on several occasions.